The Psychology of Resentment: 5 Reasons It Sticks Around (and How to Release It)

 Earth School

-This isn’t about condoning, denying reality, or letting people off the hook for unacceptable behavior.
-Bias exists.
-Incompetence exists.
-People sometimes fail to appreciate or support us.
-But the difficult colleagues, the missed opportunities, even the unfair dynamics — they are all part of the Earth School curriculum.
-They carry lessons for growth.
+This is never about condoning unacceptable behavior, denying reality, or letting people off the hook.
+Incompetence and bias exist.
+People sometimes fail to appreciate or support us in the way they should.
+And the difficult colleagues, missed opportunities, even the unfair dynamics — welp, I’m afraid they’re all part of the Earth School curriculum.
+(In coaching circles, we sometimes call these AFLOs—Another F%#ing Learning Opportunity.)

 Daily Practices: Cleaning the Windows & Allowing the Light

-The good news is: you can always clean those window panes.
-Research shows that micro-practices—small, repeated actions—can rewire the brain through neuroplasticity.
+The good news is: you can always clean those window panes!
+Micro-practices—small, repeated actions—can rewire the brain and help release resentment through neuroplasticity.
 It doesn’t take hours of meditation; it just takes consistency.
+A few simple practices:

 • Listen to an inspiring podcast during your commute a few days a week.

-• Take one quiet minute outside.
+• Take one quiet minute outside a few days a week (consistently!).

 • Say a mantra or gratitude statement when you start and/or end the day.